skanderboudawara/skanderboudawara/README.md

 - Dashboards and KPI analysis (Qlik, Tableau, DataStudio ..)
 - Teamwork, self-taught and reliable

-I have also managed and produced Arabic videos to simplify the scientific aspects for an audience of more than 200k on YouTube. ✨ Khormologia ✨
+_I have also managed and produced Arabic videos to simplify the scientific aspects for an audience of more than 200k on YouTube. ✨ Khormologia ✨ '(Closed in 2021)_

 ### 📫 Contact me

 <p>
 <a href="https://www.linkedin.com/in/skanderboudawara/">
 <img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"/>